 1. Japan is one of the safest countries

-The only thing I will point out is that towards the end of the day you’re more likely to find some drunk Japanese businessmen on public transportation.
+The only thing I will point out is that at the very end of the day you’re more likely to find some drunk Japanese businessmen on public transportation.
 In my experience they were harmless but I think it’s important to call out.

 2. The public transportation system is awesome and you can basically get everywhere